Free Trade Hall

-The Free Trade Hall on Peter Street, Manchester, England, was constructed in 1853–1856 on St Peter's Fields, the site of the Peterloo Massacre.
+The Free Trade Hall on Peter Street in Manchester, England, was constructed in 1853–1856 on St Peter's Fields, the site of the Peterloo Massacre.
 It is now a Radisson hotel.

 The hall was built to commemorate the repeal of the Corn Laws in 1846.
 The architect was Edward Walters.
 It was owned by the Manchester Corporation and was bombed in the Manchester Blitz; its interior was rebuilt and it was Manchester's premier concert venue until the construction of the Bridgewater Hall in 1996.
 The hall was designated a Grade II* listed building in 1963.

 History

 The Free Trade Hall was built as a public hall between 1853 and 1856 by Edward Walters on land given by Richard Cobden in St Peter's Fields, the site of the Peterloo Massacre.
 Two earlier halls had been constructed on the site, the first, a large timber pavilion was built in 1840, and its brick replacement built in 1842.
 The halls were "vital to Manchester's considerable role in the long campaign for the repeal of the Corn Laws.
 The hall was funded by public subscription and became a concert hall and home of the Hallé Orchestra in 1858.
 A red plaque records that it was built on the site of the Peterloo Massacre in 1819.

-The Free Trade Hall was bought by Manchester Corporation in 1920; but was bombed and left an empty shell in the Manchester Blitz of December 1940.
-A new hall was constructed behind two walls of the original façade in 1950–1951 by Manchester City Council's architect, L. C. Howitt, opening as a concert hall in 1951.
+The Free Trade Hall was bought by Manchester Corporation in 1920.
+It was targeted in the Manchester Blitz of December 1940; severely damaged, it sat as an empty shell for some years following the end of World War II.
+A new hall was constructed behind two walls of the original façade in 1950–1951, to a design by Manchester City Council's architect, L. C. Howitt.
+It opened as a concert hall in 1951.
 As well as being the venue for the Hallé Orchestra, it was also used for pop and rock concerts.
 A Wurlitzer organ from the Paramount Cinema in Manchester was installed over four years and first used in public in a BBC programme broadcast in September 1977.
 When the hall closed, the organ, which was on loan, was moved to the great hall in Stockport Town Hall.
 The Hallé Orchestra moved to the Bridgewater Hall in 1996 and the Free Trade Hall was closed by Manchester City Council.

 In 1997, the building was sold to private developers despite resistance from groups such as the Manchester Civic Society, who viewed the sale as inappropriate given the historical significance of the building and its site.
 After the initial planning application was refused by the Secretary of State, a second modified planning application was submitted and approved.
 Walters' original façade was retained, behind which architects Stephenson Bell designed a 263-bedroom hotel, demolishing Howitt's post-war hall but preserving the main staircase and the 1950s statues that were formerly attached to its rear wall.
 The hotel opened in 2004, having cost £45 million.